sverweij/js-makedepend/README.md

 ```

 ## Support for TypeScript, CoffeeScript and LiveScript
-As of version 2.1.0 js-makedepend supports TypeScript, CoffeeScript and
+As of version 2.1.0 js-makedepend supports TypeScript (including tsx),
-LiveScript.
-If any of these transpilers (or 'compilers' as they like to be
+CoffeeScript and LiveScript.
+If any of these transpilers (or 'compilers'
-called) are installed in your project folder's node_modules, js-makedepend
+depending on your religious denomination) are installed in your project
-will use them.
+folder's node_modules, js-makedepend will use them.

 js-makedepend does not need any switches to work with any of these languages.
 It just works when the transpilers are in node_modules.
 This means everything